 Montana state residents recently voted in favor of Initiative 190 (or I-190) and CI-118.
 Initiative I-190 passed with a 56.9% majority vote.
 This measure allows adult residents to have up to four seedlings and four cannabis plants per individual household.
 Under I-190, recreational cannabis sales will be subject to a state tax rate of twenty percent.

 I-190’s original form proposed the legalization of cannabis (within its defined terms) for all residents aged eighteen and up.
 However, CI-118 amended the legalization terms of I-190 to only include Montana state residents aged twenty-one and up – with all other elements of I-190 remaining the same.
 Had CI-118 failed and I-190 passed, the original terms of I-190 would take effect.
-While CI-118 limits the scope of I-190’s impact, this is still an incredibly significant change for Montana, and another step toward our nation’s collective legalization of the cannabis plant.
+While CI-118 limits the scope of I-190’s impact, this is still a significant milestone for Montana.

 I-190 also granted provisions to Montana state residents with cannabis-related criminal charges.
 Non-violent offenders may now request that their sentences be reevaluated with the new state laws in mind – with many cannabis-related charges likely to be reduced and even eliminated from criminal records altogether.